VeryGoodOpenSource/dart_frog/packages/dart_frog_cli/CONTRIBUTING.md

 ## Understanding Dart Frog CLI

-The Dart Frog CLI is a [`CommandRunner`](https://pub.dev/documentation/args/latest/command_runner/CommandRunner-class.html) that exposes four visible commands:
+The Dart Frog CLI is a [`CommandRunner`](https://pub.dev/documentation/args/latest/command_runner/CommandRunner-class.html) that exposes some commands such as:

 - `build`: Creates a production build by using the [`dart_frog_prod_server`](../../bricks/dart_frog_prod_server/) mason template to generate files.
 - `create`: Creates a new Dart Frog app by using the [`dart_frog_new`](../../bricks/dart_frog_new/) mason template to generate the files.